-The Permits and Codes Section manages construction activities in the public right-of-way in accordance with Chapter 25 of the City Code, Standard Details and Specifications, City Policy & Directives, and City Development Standards.
+The Permits and Codes Section manages construction activities in the public right-of-way (ROW) in accordance with Chapter 25 of the City Code, Standard Details and Specifications, City Policy & Directives, and City Development Standards.

-In accordance to Chapter 25 of the City Code, Permits and Codes issues permits (barricade and excavation application) for work performed in the City right-of-way.
-This includes issuing notices of violations and Citations for non-permitted work and for non-compliant work performed in the City right-of-way.
-Contractors will require a track access permit to perform any right-of-way work on or near the streetcar track per the Standard Operating Procedure.
+The Permits and Codes Section issues permits for work performed in the City right-of-way, in accordance with Chapter 25 of the City Code.
+This includes issuing notices of violations and Citations for non-permitted work and for non-compliant work performed in the ROW.
+Contractors will require a track access permit to perform any ROW work on or near the streetcar track per the SOP.

-Work permitted by Permits and Codes are permitted via Excavation and Barricade Permits.
+Work permitted by the Permits and Codes Section are permitted via Excavation and Barricade Permits.
 Permits are issued based on approved Site Plans, Development Plans, Tentative Plats, Grading Plans, Utility Improvement Plans, PIA Paving Plans and other plans as applicable.
 The following is a list of the type of activities that are typically permitted:

-- Curb-Cuts for lot access.
+- Curb-Cuts for lot access

-- Trenching and backfill for utility facilities such as Electrical lines, water lines, HCS’(House Connection Sewer), and gas lines.
+- Trenching and backfill for utility facilities such as Electrical lines, water lines, HCS (House Connection Sewer), and gas lines

-- Trenching and backfill for Franchised Fiber Optic and Cable providers.
+- Trenching and backfill for Franchised Fiber Optic and Cable providers

-- New sidewalk.
+- New sidewalk

-- Sidewalk repairs.
+- Sidewalk repairs

-- Minor drainage facilities such as curb inlets.
+- Minor drainage facilities such as curb inlets

-- Driveway aprons and curb-radii driveway openings.
+- Driveway aprons and curb-radii driveway openings

-- Utility improvement plans.
+- Utility improvement plans

-- Development required privately funded public improvements.
+- Development required privately funded public improvements

 See recent Construction where the moratorium may apply.